Employer Policy Recommendations to Support Employees Who Are Caregivers

 11. Caregiving Leave Donation Programs

-• Description: Enable employees to donate unused leave to colleagues who need time for caregiving.
+• Recommendation: Enable employees to donate unused leave to colleagues who need time for caregiving.

 • Benefits: Builds a sense of teamwork and support within the workforce.